lrsmith/puppet-bootcamp/README.md

 ```
 *Extra credit.
 Remove /etc/motd and rerun puppet.
 What does it do?*
 *Might be tempted to use exec if resource does not exist.
 Use defines or module with custom resource types/providers*
+*Best practice is to avoid this, puppet always makes changes.
+Modifies return code and can affect monitoring*

 # Memcache